CheekiBreekie/BookmarkQUIZZIZ/README.md

 > **How to use**:
   * Create new bookmark with destination URL set as the command below (https://imgur.com/yWn5eAT)
-  * Press this bookmark whenever you are in game
+  * Press this bookmark whenever you are in game, then just put the game pin and do the captcha

 __________________________________________________________________________________________
 > **Commands**: